philipptrenz/433MHz-Wireless-Sockets-API/README.md

 # 433MHz Wireless Sockets API
 This project provides a web api, written in python, to control cheap remote control sockets based on 433 MHz via a Raspberry Pi.
 It also provides a web interface for a handy use of the API.
-All you need is a 433 MHz RF transmitter for a few bucks.
+All you need is a 433 MHz RF transmitter for a few bucks, a Raspberry Pi and some minutes to get it installed.

 ## What it is